Kingslayyerr/tiktok-api-docs/README.md

 Before: Every software engineering application is built differently, and I find it an interesting and valuable experience to reverse engineer and discover how applications are implemented.

 After: I reverse engineer applications to understand how they work.
-Every software application is unique, and it is a joy to discover the exact ways in which they differ from each other.
+Every software application is unique, and it is a joy to discover the exact ways in how they differ from each other.